jindian/linux_note/linux_startup/start_kernel_part_VIII.md

 ## parse early command line parameter

-  This function already involved in `setup_arch`, when checks value `done` we can find it was set as 1.

 ```parse_early_param

 /* Arch code calls this early on, or if not, just before other parsing. */